Skip to main content

 Masushima Castle Ruins

-For fans of Japanese history, Hida is a fascinating subject and location of many interesting and exciting battles and stories which live on in the ruins and nooks and crannies of the city today.
-Located on the site of Furukawa Elementary School, those with a keen interest in ruins will come across the remains of Masushima Castle, a lowland castle built by Nagachika Kanamori with Arishige Kanamori serving as the first feudal lord.
+For fans of Japanese history, Hida is a fascinating subject and the setting for many interesting and exciting battles and stories, traces of which still live on in the ruins and hidden corners of the town today.
+Located near Furukawa Elementary School, those with a keen interest in historical remains will come across the ruins of Masushima Castle, a lowland castle built by Nagachika Kanamori, with Arishige Kanamori serving as its first feudal lord.

 Essential Information